 There is no additional fee for students to attend Symposium.
 Parents and others are responsible for their own accommodations and meals.

 Notebook, pen and a light jacket (buildings are air conditioned and students often report being cold).

 Should my parents come?

-Parents are welcome to stay and participate in Symposium.
+Parents are welcome to stay and participate in a portion of the Symposium.
 There will be a discussion session held just for parents.
 Parents and guests attend symposium at their own expense (overnight accommodations and meals), however there is no charge to parents and guests to attend the Symposium.
-Parents/Family members session is only day 1 from 1pm-4pm.
+Parents/Family members session is only day 1.
+Times will be posted soon.

 Is the African American Symposium in July with New Student Orientation?